jetbrains-academy/kotlin-onboarding-introduction/Part1/WarmUp/FinishGame/task.md

 Well, it looks like the game is ready!
 But what else is left to do?

+0. Why we need to inform the user about the problems?
+1. The `isEmpty` function
+2. The `isNotEmpty` function
+3. How to simplify the `if` operator?

+#### 0. Why we need to inform the user about the problems?

 When writing programs, it is essential to consider _possible_ behaviour scenarios and process them.
 For example, in the current version of the game, the user may enter a word that does not match the current game parameters (alphabet, word length, and so on), and if so, it is necessary to process the case and inform the user about the problem.
+In this case the user can fix this problem and continue the game process.

+#### 1. The `isEmpty` function

 As we already know, Kotlin has many built-in functions.
 If you need to check some list (or string) for emptiness,